-The Villa Barbaro at Maser Science, Philosophy, and the Family in Venetian Renaissance Art Denis Ribouillault Through a careful visual analysis of its architecture, paintings and sculptures, this book offers the first comprehensive analysis of the Villa Barbaro at Maser, one of the most famous and beautiful creations of the Italian Renaissance.

-PAINTING ARCHITECTURE IN EARLY RENAISSANCE ITALY Innovation and Persuasion at the Intersection of Artistic and Architectural Practice Livia Lupi Focusing on three representative fresco cycles, this book reconsiders the painter-architect figure as an earlier phenomenon than currently acknowledged, offering a contribution to bridge the gap between art and architectural history.
-T hrough a careful description of its architecture, paintings and sculptures, this book offers the first comprehensive analysis of the Villa Barbaro at Maser, one of the most famous masterpieces of the Italian Renaissance.
+Through a careful visual analysis of its architecture, paintings and sculptures, this book offers the first comprehensive analysis of the Villa Barbaro at Maser, one of the most famous and beautiful creations of the Italian Renaissance.
+Through a careful description of its architecture, paintings and sculptures, this book offers the first comprehensive analysis of the Villa Barbaro at Maser, one of the most famous masterpieces of the Italian Renaissance.
 Commissioned and designed by Daniele Barbaro, a leading humanist of the Venetian Renaissance, and his brother Marc'Antonio, an important politician of the Republic of Venice and a talented amateur artist, the villa's architecture and painted decoration were created by two canonical figures of Renaissance art: the architect Andrea Palladio and the painter Paolo Veronese.
 By offering a new and holistic reading of the iconographic program of Villa Barbaro, the study highlights in particular the importance of women, childbirth and motherhood.
 With a strong multidisciplinary approach, the book is also a contribution to the history of astronomy, philosophy and domesticity in sixteenth-century Venice.
 Denis Ribouillault is professor of early modern art history at the University of Montreal.
 His research focuses on Renaissance villa culture, cultural landscape and garden studies and the intersection between art, science, and literature in the early modern period.
 He is the recipient of numerous grants including a French Academy in Rome Fellowship, Florence J. Gould Fellowship at Villa I Tatti, and a Dumbarton Oaks Fellowship.

+Painting Architecture in Early Renaissance Italy Innovation and Persuasion at the Intersection of Artistic and Architectural Practice Livia Lupi Focusing on three representative fresco cycles, this book reconsiders the painter-architect figure as an earlier phenomenon than currently acknowledged, offering a contribution to bridge the gap between art and architectural history.
 Livia Lupi is a historian of art and architecture in early modern Europe, with a focus on the intersection of artistic and architectural practice.
 Her work has been funded by the Arts and Humanities Research Council, the Leverhulme Trust and the Warburg Institute.
 In addition to her research, she regularly works as a curator, editor and translator.
 Livia Lupi is a Leverhulme Trust Early Career Fellow at the University of Warwick.
 Her research focuses on late medieval and early modern art and architecture, particularly the intersection between artistic and architectural practice, the relationship between rhetorical theory and the visual arts, and exchanges between Western Europe and the Byzantine empire.
-Her work on these topics has appeared in Architectural History and three edited volumes.
-272 p., 10 b/w ills, 220 col. ills, 220 x 280 mm, 2023, ISBN 978-1-915487-02-5 Hardback: € 125 / \$ 156.00 Series: Renovatio Artium vol 11
+Her work on these topics has appeared in Architectural History and three edited volumes. approx. 220 p., 3 b/w ills, 138 col. ills, 220 x 280 mm, 2024, ISBN 978-1-915487-03-2 Hardback: approx. € 125 / \$156.00 Series: Renovatio Artium, vol. 12 FORTHCOMINC 5